 Protecting the power supply to your vital IT, security and other systems is a key part of keeping your business going in the event of mains-supply problems.
 It’s always the unexpected that catches you out and a simple loss of mains power – even a brief interruption – can lead to lost data and even damaged systems.

 With a squeeze on generating capacity on the way in the next few years as older coal-fired power stations begin to close, the risk from power interruptions is greater than ever.
-So there’s no better time to review your need for power back-up and take a close look at the options you have available to protect your company.
+So there’s no better time to review your need for power backup and take a close look at the power backup solutions to protect your company.

 To protect your servers, telecoms or important computer, CCTV or other systems, there are plenty of uninterruptible power supplies (UPS) on offer.
 These can come as stand-alone units or in a rack mount format to fit in an existing server cabinet.
 A UPS sits between the mains and your equipment and allows your systems to survive minor fluctuations in the mains supply.